People's College of Law: History

 Aimed at addressing inequities in law and society, PCL was founded in 1974 for individuals historically denied access to legal training and representation.
 The school maintains a socio-political requirement that states: "An eligible candidate will be able to demonstrate a commitment to progressive social change."

+On December 14, 2023, the State Bar's Committee of Bar Examiners approved termination of PCL's registration and degree granting authority effective May 31, 2024, to allow time for the remaining students to complete their legal education or transfer.
+PCL had been experiencing financial, leadership, and accreditation issues and probation by the State Bar for many years prior to its closure.
+One driving force behind its issues was PCL's reliance on an all-volunteer faculty and staff.

 State Bar registration

-PCL is not accredited by the American Bar Association, and is regulated by the California State Bar Committee of Bar Examiners of the State Bar of California as an unaccredited law school that may grant the juris doctor (J.D.) law degree.
-Its students must take and pass the First-Year Law Students' Examination, also known as the "Baby Bar", at the end of their first year in order to receive credit for their law study and eventually qualify to sit for the California Bar Examination.
-It is not approved or accredited by the American Bar Association, nor is it accredited by the State Bar of California.
+PCL was registered with the California State Bar Committee of Bar Examiners of the State Bar of California as an unaccredited fixed-facility law school that may grant the Juris Doctor (J.D.) degree.
+Its students must have taken and passed the First-Year Law Students' Examination, also known as the "baby bar", at the end of their first year in order to receive credit for their law study and eventually qualify to sit for the California Bar Examination.

+It was not approved or accredited by the American Bar Association, nor was it accredited by the State Bar of California.
+On December 14, 2023, the State Bar's Committee of Bar Examiners approved termination of PCL's registration and degree granting authority effective May 31, 2024, to allow time for the remaining students to complete their legal education or transfer.